replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ---
 date: "2017-10-23T00:00:00Z"
-title: "Using the Replicated Developer Studio to quickly iterate on your YAML"
+title: "Using Replicated Developer Studio"
 description: "A guide on how the Replicated Developer Studio can be integrated into your Replicated development workflow."
 weight: "999999"
 categories: [ "Developer Resources" ]